 Just think how cool it is for teenager to see pictures of him as an infant in beautiful places he would like to visit again!
 Not to mention that the best geography lesson is about places we’ve been together.
 Eric is two years old now and he already knows most of our fridge magnets; it is so charming to hear the pitched young voice explaining “Teneife… in Cannay Islands” or “wind mill from Toieddo, in Spain”

 For sure, as parents, you will need a child-free experience sometimes, a short escape-weekend or an adventurous trip to an exotic place, and I encourage you to do so.
 But please, consider traveling with your little one, no matter how complicated and scary it seems the first time.
 It might be so enriching that you won’t want to leave him at home again!

-Also check our article on accessories you need when traveling with a kid.
+Also check our article on accessories you need when traveling with a kid or our tips for traveling with a toddler.
 Hope it will help you have a more enjoyable experience with your little one on the road.